Christopher-Vu/Christopher-Vu/README.md

 # Hi there 👋, I'm Christopher.

-I'm a 10th grader who codes predominantly in python, but I'm looking to expand and have fullstack capabilities within the next couple of years.
+I'm a 10th grader with python-based fullstack capabilites, and I am looking to expand my tech stack to include depper knowledge in javascript frameworks and database management.

 <hr >